Axel-Moore/Axel-Television/README.md

 V.02 Changes
 ------------------------------------

-- Most important change: we are not going to use crt-royale reducing cpu/gpu load.
+- Most important change: we are not going to use crt-royale to reduce cpu/gpu load.
 We will use another shader for diffusion effect.

 How to install: